yard-turkey/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ## ProvisonerCreateBucket

 This call is made to create the bucket in the backend.
 If a bucket that matches both name and parameters already exists, then OK (success) must be returned.
 If a bucket by same name, but different parameters is provided, then the appropriate error code `ALREADY_EXISTS` must be returned by the provisioner.
+The call to *ProvisonerCreateBucket* MUST be idempotent.

 ```
 message ProvisionerCreateBucketRequest {